Notturno (1978) - Opus 6

 part of the Tansman

-Festival 2016, the Weinberg Piano Trio will play the Trio Notturno
+Festival 2016, the Weinberg Piano Trio played the Trio Notturno

 on November 22, 2016 at the Lodz

 Museum.
-The performers will be Szymon Krzeszowiec - violin, Arkadiusz
+The performers were Szymon Krzeszowiec - violin, Arkadiusz

 Dobrowolski - cello, and Piotr Salajczyk - piano.